How Property Managers Can Use Facebook

 While property managers can use Facebook to make general updates about their property, it also provides an excellent one-to-one communication tool via Facebook Messenger.
 This function allows users to directly and privately message a property.
 This could be about a maintenance issue, a prospective resident inquiring about leasing office hours, or even an unreasonable tenant request.
 The best reasons to enable this function?
 Millions of people know how to use it and it’s totally free for a property to set up on their page.
 Just make sure to pay attention to messages, because users are unlikely to try messaging the page a second time if the first message goes unanswered.

 Improve Your Property’s Online Reputation

-Property managers can use Facebook to improve their property’s online reputation two ways.
+Property managers can use Facebook to improve their property’s online reputation in two ways.
 First, it is a great place to collect online reviews, and the more positive online reviews your property can have, the better.
 Facebook reviews also rank highly in Google search results.
-Second, a well maintained Facebook page with regular updates and posts conveys your property’s professionalism.
+Second, a well-maintained Facebook page with regular updates and posts conveys your property’s professionalism.

 Getting Your Property Started

 Creating a Facebook page for your property is incredibly easy.
 You will want to make sure it is a business page, and Facebook offers a great tutorial on how to set it up.
 Once your page is created, consider downloading the mobile “Facebook Page” app.
 This app will let you control most of the page functions on the go including responding to messages, notifications, and making posts.